 Later that day, an international monitoring mission from the Organization for Security and Cooperation in Europe released a statement acknowledging “credible allegations of vote-buying.”
 In response, twelve opposition parties jointly declared that they would not recognize the results and demanded a rerun of the election, writes Al Jazeera, the BBC, and the New York Times.
 Two of the parties that failed to clear the 7% threshold staged a brief protest against the parliament, which they promised would continue the following day.

-The October 5th protests began as somewhere between five and ten thousand people peacefully surrounded the parliament.
+The October 5th demonstrations began as somewhere between five and ten thousand people peacefully surrounded the parliament.
 The demonstrators demanded the resignation of President Jeenbekov as well as an annulment and rerun of the election.
-At one point, opposition candidate Ryskeldi Mombekov said to the protestors: “The president promised to oversee honest elections.
+At one point, opposition candidate Ryskeldi Mombekov said to the protesters: “The president promised to oversee honest elections.
 He didn’t keep his word.”

 Two thousand protesters returned the following day and freed former President Almazbek Atambayev and opposition Mekenchil Party founder Sadyr Zhaparov jailed in the nearby National Security Committee building.
 Adil Turdukuov, an activist and ally of Atambayev who witnessed the release, said that police forces had not attempted to halt protesters, and the ex-leader was freed “without force or use of any weapons.”
 Video footage shows Atambayev greeting supporters after being released from jail.